roth-hex-lab/roth-hex-lab.github.io/content/post/2025-IEEE-VR/index.md

   focal_point: 'top'
 ---

-HEX lab goes [IEEE VR 2025](http://ieeevr.org/2025/) with contributing two TVCG papers, one conference paper, one workshop paper and one demo.
+HEX lab goes to [IEEE VR 2025](http://ieeevr.org/2025/) with contributing two TVCG papers, one conference paper, one workshop paper, and one demo.

 ### TVCG